top of page

 Person 4: He lived nearby and had seen the man as he was about to park his car.
 He asked if I had called an ambulance and then stayed around to keep an eye on things.

 Person 5 and 6 : They had seen the man and had pulled over further up the road.
 The man informed me his wife was a doctor, a psychiatrist in fact.
 (Phew, I thought someone with expertise in this area and may be able to help) Within moments she was talking to him and asking his name.
-It was Richard he said and then repeated I'm a $%^*£' and fell back down again.
+It was Richard he said and then repeated his strong words and fell back down again.

 Person 7 in car: She wound down the window and asked if we were OK and if there was anything she could do.
 We were fine, just waiting for the ambulance.